How to Clean a Fabric Couch (a Definitive Guide)

 To avoid these kinds of nightmare situations, make general cleaning and maintenance a regular part of your sofa care routine.
 Start by vacuuming every two weeks or so.
 Use the fabric attachment or a soft brush head to vacuum up any of those telltale crumbs, dust, or other dry messes.
 A reminder: please make sure your vacuum head is clean.
 Rubbing a dirty vacuum on a sofa you’re trying to clean is the most Sisyphean task.

-After you vacuum, take this opportunity to flip, rotate, and fluff your removable cushions.
+After you vacuum, take this opportunity to flip, rotate, and fluff your decorative pillows & cushions.
 If you want some expert insight into the art of fluffing pillows, check out our in-depth blog post.

 Like your favorite sweater, your fabric couch can experience the annoying phenomenon known as pilling.
 Tiny balls of loose fibres and threads form when a surface undergoes repeated friction.
 Although it’s a common occurrence for all sofas, you can limit pilling as much as possible by choosing a high-quality couch.
 How can you tell if you’ve got durable upholstery on your hands?
 The Martindale test.
 It’s a universally-recognized unit of measuring the durability of fabric based on how many times robotic discs can oscillate abrasive materials against the upholstery before it shows signs of distress.